OpenFodder/openfodder/README.md

 #### How to play

-Open Fodder includes two demos from the Amiga platform, and supports 3 retail releases (See below for supported versions)
+Open Fodder supports two demos from the Amiga platform, and 3 retail releases (See below for supported versions).

 ##### Windows